Mount Burr, South Australia: History

 The nearby mountain was named Mount Burr by Governor George Grey after George Dominicus Burr, a surveyor and Professor of Mathematics at Sandhurst Military College.
 His son, Thomas Burr, a surveyor, accompanied Governor Grey on the expedition to Mount Gambier in 1844:

 7 May 1844: At about 2pm we made the top of a range, the principal summit of which his Excellency has done me the honour to call after my father.
 The Mount Burr range is about 1600 feet above the level of the sea...

 — Mr Thos.
 Burr, Dep Surv.-Gen.

 Also in the surveying party was artist George French Angas.

 In 1873, an Act of Parliament was passed which encouraged the planting of forests, and the South Australian Department of Woods and Forests was quite likely the first government forestry department created in the British Commonwealth.
 The first trees planted included not only the native eucalypts, but also hardwoods from Europe and conifers from Europe and North America.
 The radiata pine, native to California, proved especially successful, and huge numbers were planted.

 The town of Mount Burr was established in 1931, home to a large timber mill which was the first of its kind in the area.
 The town and all of its facilities were built by the Government of South Australia in the middle of a forest, mostly using locally sawn timber.

 A cricket and football club were established in 1932 and 1940 respectively.

 In October 1965, when the first regional South Australian commercial television station, SES-8, located at Mount Gambier, was readying for transmission in the South-east, a tensioning cable on a 500 ft transmitter mast broke, and the steel tower crashed to the ground.
 Fortunately nobody was seriously injured and the launch went ahead in March 1966.
 SES-8 was sold to WIN Television in 1999, and regional broadcasting from Mt Gambier ceased in 2013.

 In late 2000 the timber mill closed.

 Geography

-The town is named after a local mountain called Mount Burr, which it measures 240 m tall and is an dormant volcano.
+The town is named after a local mountain called Mount Burr, which it measures 240 m tall and is a dormant volcano.
 Mount Burr lies within the Limestone Coast region.

 The mountain of Mount Burr is home to the SES-8 television transmitter, which is responsible for transmitting WIN Television, Seven SA, Ten SA, SBS and ABC television to households across the south-east of SA and western Victoria.